Yiyuiii/yiyuiii.github.io/_posts/2021-09-16-build a personal github page.md

 2. Fork the project, then remote import the copy in '_config.yml'
 3. Copy all, with theme & site integrated, and disable external theme in '_config.yml'

-I chose Option 3, as there was code incompatibility between Chirpy & Github-Pages Gem, and it's unstable to use external theme.
+I chose Option 3, as there was code incompatibility between Chirpy & Github-Pages Gem, so it'll be unstable with external theme.

 Chirpy also provides a [tutorial](https://github.com/cotes2020/jekyll-theme-chirpy#readme).

-## Debug
+### Debug

 As long as a BUG occurs during GitHub Page building, you will receive an e-mail.